Back

 Oct 2, 2024

-A Candidate makes an Attempt at an Evaluation, scored by an Evaluator, who submits an Outcome when the Evaluation concludes.
-The essential relationships are modeled by Figure 1.
-They won’t change, even if our application scales up to tens of thousands of users.
+Here’s how it works: a candidate makes an Attempt at an Evaluation, scored by an Evaluator, who submits an Outcome when the Evaluation concludes.
+These relationships won’t change, even if our application scales up to tens of thousands of users.
 That’s great, and something we’ll leverage when defining our database schema below.

 Figure 1: The data model for our application.